Mosuo: Matrilineality

 Except for the women and men who leave Mosuo society, Mosuo people usually learn who their father is through casual conversation and hints from family and neighbors.
 When a baby turns one year old, the mother and sister of the father will visit, bringing gifts.
-On major festivals, children visit their father's house.
+On major festivals, children visit their father's Awo.
 Fathers are not responsible for disciplining nor for providing for their children.
 Instead, they are expected to discipline and provide for their sisters' children and to be close to their nephews' biological children.
 Therefore, the Mosuo people "know their father but are not close to their father".
+If the wife moves into their husband's Awo her children inherit her husband's identity not their mothers.

 Matriarch

-The matriarch (Ah mi, or elder female, in Chinese) is the head of the house.
-The Ah mi has absolute power; she decides the fate of all those living under her roof.
+The matriarch (Ah mi, or elder female, in Chinese) is the head of the Awo.
+The Ah mi has significant power over her household.
+She's responsible for all those living under her roof.
 In walking marriages, Mosuo women are responsible for much of the work done around the house and financial decisions.
 The matriarch also manages the money and jobs of each family member.
 When the Ah mi wishes to pass her duties on to the next generation, she will give this female successor the keys to the household storage, signifying the passing on of property rights and responsibility.